jessetuglu/SARS-CoV-2-Research/README.md

 # SARS-CoV-2-Research
 This repository contains a project which focuses on simplifying the current research database on SARS-CoV-2.
-The databse contains mostly research papers in JSON so had to convert
+I was able to extract valuable information–including incubation time–as well as providing key-word search functionality, allowing any user to parse the dataset.